sugan006/Ecommerce-App-React-Firebase/README.md

     i.
 Display the total cost of items in the cart.
 - Additionally search and filter based on category implemented.
 - As firebase connection is confidential that details not updated in github due to public repository

+# Setup
+- Clone the repository using git clone in vs code or any editor
+- Navigate to project directory -> cd Ecommerce-App-React-Firebase
+- use npm i to install node modules
+- npm start to start the project